DavidAbram/do-ssl/README.md

 When issued or renewed, the script uploads the certificates to child servers using SSH.
 You can supply the commands to be executed on child servers on a successful renewal, such as service restart.
 For this to work correctly, passphrase-less SSH key pair (public key) on child servers must be configured.

-The ACME challenge is done through DNS (using TXT entries), which are created through API on DigitalOcean domain records, as displayed on the image below:
+The ACME challenge is done through DNS using TXT entries, which are created through API on DigitalOcean domain records, as displayed on the image below:

 ![alt tag](https://igorsaric.github.io/images/cert.svg)